VST3 Visual Metronome for Presonus StudioOne 4 Professional!

 Ideas "in time" without the hassle of a click track and headphones.
 No audio bleed

 If you're a home recording enthusiast who loves to have their takes in sync with the DAW's clock/transport, but hate the hassle and audio bleed of headphones and a click track.
-Try our new 64-bit VST3 for Presonus StudioOne 4 Professional
+Try my new 64-bit VST3 for Presonus StudioOne 4 Professional

 This video shows the Visual Metronome VST on a 24 inch monitor being followed by a drummer on an electonic kit sitting across the room.